1platform/onebe/docs/modules/DB_Mongo_ObservablePlugin.md

 ▸ (`schema`, `opts?`): `void`

-The definition of the observer plugin function returned by the observerPlugin function.
+The definition of the observer plugin function returned by the Observer Plugin function.

 ##### Parameters